aflaxman/dp_2020_census/plugged_text.md

 $$

 Differential privacy is a characteristic of an algorithm; it is not a specific algorithm.
-For census counting tasks such a producing histograms of the total count of people in each state, or counts of people stratified by census block, age-group, race, and ethnicity, differential privacy is often implemented by adding noise to the counts.
+Algorithms often achieve differential privacy by adding random noise to the exact, but non-DP output.[@dwork2014algorithmic]

 The new disclosure avoidance system for the 2020 US Census is designed to be DP and to maintain the accuracy of census